 Sporinite, made up of spores and pollen, can be abundant in some Permian coals where geochemical conditions have been suitable for preservation.
 Plant type and seasonal distribution obviously play a role in the generation of sporinite.
 Images A-C illustrate extremely high concentrations of saccate pollens with some fine silicate minerals.
 This is typical of abundant production of pollens from modern day fir trees, seen as thick yellow dust spread widely during the summer season.

 Sporopollenin, the main constituent of sporinite, is specifically attacked by oxygen under dry conditions; these conditions are frequently found in many southern African peat deposits.
 Spores and pollens are more likely to be preserved under anaerobic conditions, and in fresh water mires.
 Wind-blown pollen grains can fall into the open marshes and become incorporated into the sediments.
-Sporinite, as with all liptinites, “disappears” from coals above 1.3% RoV.
+Sporinite, as with all liptinites, “disappears” from coals above 1.3% RoVmr.
 Above this level of rank, the reflectance of liptinite increases to that of vitrinite and sporinites can no longer be determined.

 The aim of this plate is to demonstrate the need for using fluorescent techniques (uv-light, blue filter cube, fluorescent lamp) when examining coals as sporinites may be “hidden” in clays.
 Sporinite in close association with clays may affect the beneficiation yields of coals, and may result in highly reactive material being placed on discard piles, potentially providing a risk for spontaneous combustion.